VictorManuelLopezHenao/WeatherAPI/README.md

-# API_Meteorologica
+# Weather API
-Creacion de una API meteorológica que obtiene y devuelve datos meteorológicos de una API de terceros.
+Creating a weather API that retrieves and returns weather data from a third-party API.